 - Encourage open discussions; brilliant ideas often take shape there

-Encourage breaks and vacations
+Encourage Breaks and vacations

-Vacations and leisure breaks should be seen as an activity to boost employee productivity rather than just as an employee benefit.
+Vacations and leisure leaves should be seen as an activity to boost employee productivity rather than just as an employee benefit.
 Companies encouraging breaks and timely vacations have seen better performance as employees feel reassured that their company cares about them.

 Here’s what you can do:

 - Shorter and frequent breaks could be more beneficial